The ultimate guide for how to make a smoothie (using any ingredient you have in your kitchen). Homemade healthy smoothies are just 5 minutes away!

 But where I’ll happily follow a recipe for dinners and lunches, I don’t like to be sifting through recipes when I first wake up.

 So if you’re anything like me, you’ll love this smoothie guide.
-We’re walking through the basics of how to make a healthy smoothie from scratch so you can understand how to blitz up a tasty breakfast with whatever you have on hand in your kitchen!
+We’re walking through the basics of how to make a healthy smoothie from scratch so you can understand how to blitz up a tasty healthy breakfast with whatever you have on hand in your kitchen!
 Let’s blend.

 Basic smoothie ingredients

-Fruit: While fresh fruit works well, I love using frozen fruit in smoothies to give them that frosty texture.
+Smoothie Fruits: While fresh fruit works well, I love using frozen fruit in smoothies to give them that frosty texture.
 Virtually any berry, stone fruit, tropical fruit, or citrus will work well.

 Creamy Base: Adding something creamy to the smoothie improves the texture and mouthfeel.
 While flavored or plain Greek yogurt work well, you can also use a banana for a vegan option.
 Feeling adventurous?
 Cottage cheese, kefir, and avocado also add a creamy element to smoothies.

-Liquid: The options are endless when if comes to their liquid for a smoothie.
+Smoothie Liquids: The options are endless when if comes to their liquid for a smoothie.
 Milk (cow or plant-based) is great, but to make a smoothie without milk you can use juice (orange, cranberry, pomegranate), or coconut water.

 Smoothies are flexible and adaptable to whatever you want to throw in!
 Once you have your base smoothie, you can add a whole number of delicious, nutritious extras.

 Vegetables: Leafy greens – like spinach, kale, chard, and romaine – blend well into smoothies.
 But you can add a whole variety of vegetables, such as cooked sweet potato, cooked or raw beet, carrot, avocado, zucchini, cauliflower, pureed pumpkin, cooked butternut squash, and cucumber.